kopf/httsleep/docs/tutorial.rst

 The ``until`` kwarg
 ~~~~~~~~~~~~~~~~~~~

-Until now, we've been specifying conditionals by using direct kwargs.
+Until now, we've been specifying conditions by using direct kwargs.
 This can be a convenient shorthand for simple cases, but it's a little restrictive.

 There is another way: using the ``until`` kwarg.
-To demonstrate, :ref:`the previous example <multiple-conditional-codeblock>` could be rewritten as:
+To demonstrate, :ref:`the previous example <multiple-condition-codeblock>` could be rewritten as:

 .. code-block:: python